 Opened in 1969, this church was built into solid rock, hence the nickname “Rock Church”.
-It is one of Helsinki’s most popular tourist attractions and there where a lot of people who wrote to me on Instagram before my trip telling me that I had to go there and I really understand why.
+It is one of Helsinki’s most popular tourist attractions and there was a lot of people who wrote to me on Instagram before my trip telling me that I had to go there and I really understand why.

 The architecture-nerd in me just loved the place.
 It does not scream religion (and I think that there where actually just one cross in the whole place?) and it feels more like a calm place to go when the world is too stressful than a place for prayer.
-There were a lot of people just sitting there with a book and I could totally see myself doing the same thing if I lived in Helsinki, it was just something special about the atmosphere.
+There was a lot of people just sitting there with a book and I could totally see myself doing the same thing if I lived in Helsinki, it was just something special about the atmosphere.
 I can also imagine going to a concert at Rock Church, the acoustics have to be amazing with that round architecture with a copper roof.

 Quick facts about Rock Church